Resilience, rights and respectful relationships

 Wednesday, Nov 2, 2016, 12:10 AM | Source: Pursuit

-By Helen Cahill, Anne Farrelly
+Helen Cahill, Jessica Crofts, Anne Farrelly

 Young people are a high-risk group for gender-based violence.
 Compared to other age groups, young women experience higher rates of victimisation and intimate partner violence, and a large proportion of men who have perpetrated sexual violence did so for the first time when young.
 Acceptance of gender-based violence is also high amongst young people, with one in four prepared to excuse partner violence if the perpetrator was so angry they ‘lost control’.